msftsean/ai-hackathon-use-cases/Emergency-Response-Agent/step_by_step.md

 ## 🎯 **SYSTEM FULLY IMPLEMENTED** - Step by Step Learning Guide

+# Emergency Response Agent v2.0.0 - Step by Step Implementation Guide

-This detailed guide walks you through understanding and extending the **production-ready** Emergency Response Planning Agent.
-The system is **100% complete** with comprehensive testing and modern architecture.
+This guide provides a detailed walkthrough for implementing and running the Emergency Response Planning Agent.
+The system uses Azure OpenAI's GPT models with Semantic Kernel for multi-agent coordination.

+> **Version 2.0.0**: This is a complete production-ready implementation with comprehensive testing and modern architecture.

 ## 📋 Prerequisites Checklist